ChengchuangLin/ChromosomeClusterIdentification/README.md

 # ChromosomeClusterIdentification

-> This repository is for the paper named 'A Novel Chromosome Cluster Types Identification Method Using ResNeXt WSL model' under-review in the Medical Image Analysis Journal.
-The privacy-removal dataset and corresponding code of this paper will be available in this repository while this paper is accepted.
+> This repository is for the paper named 'A Novel Chromosome Cluster Types Identification Method Using ResNeXt WSL model' publised in the Medical Image Analysis Journal.
+Please cite this [Paper](https://www.sciencedirect.com/science/article/pii/S1361841520303078) when using the clinical dataset to indicate the original source.